Emergency Dependants' Leave Policy and Procedure

-1.1 Employees are legally entitled to reasonable unpaid leave to care for their dependants in emergency situations.
+1.1 Employees are legally entitled to reasonable unpaid leave to care for their dependants in emergency situations under S57A of the Employment Rights Act,1996.
 This Policy sets out the provisions and procedure for dependants’ leave to cover emergencies.

-2.1 All members of staff are entitled to unpaid dependants’ leave, regardless of length of service, hours of work or staff category.
+2.1 All School employees have a statutory entitlement to unpaid dependants’ leave, regardless of length of service, hours of work or staff category.

 3.1 Staff are entitled to a reasonable amount of unpaid leave during working hours to take necessary action in one of the following circumstances: